Brazil’s Bolsonaro again says coronavirus concern overblown

 Bolsonaro traveled to the U.S. earlier this month and met with President Donald Trump.
 Since then, roughly two dozen members of Bolsonaro’s delegation have tested positive for the coronavirus, according to local media reports.

-Bolsonaro has said he tested negatived for the virus.
+Bolsonaro has said he tested negative for the virus.

 “In my particular case, with my history as an athlete, if I were infected by the virus, I wouldn’t need to worry,” Bolsonaro said in the address Tuesday.
 “I wouldn’t feel anything or, if very affected, it would be like a little flu or little cold.”